UI 17.5x5 [C310] / N38 - badge holder

 - Magnetic neodymium magnets are characterized by very high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-- Wide application in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices and very modern machines.
+- Wide application in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets: